 - The heartbeat doesn’t go up when the baby moves or during contractions

-Lack of a normal heart beat doesn’t always mean something is wrong with your baby.
-Reasons for it can included medications or his position inside the womb.
-But lack of a normal heart beat can also be a sign that the baby isn’t getting enough oxygen.
+Lack of a normal heartbeat doesn’t always mean something is wrong with your baby.
+But it can be a sign that the baby isn’t getting enough oxygen.

-If your baby’s heart rate is not what it should be, your doctor may try several things including:
+If your baby’s heart rate isn't what it should be, the doctor may try:

 - Changing your positions to move the baby